 When I do an import of a data dictionary (which is a live, breathing instance of Oracle in this case), SQL Developer Data Modeler builds for me by default a Relational Model which is also composed of one or more Physical models.

 And that’s USUALLY enough for what people are looking for.

 But when someone says they NEED an ERD, I should know better to clarify what their requirements actually are.
 And to make sure that their idea of an ERD matches up to mine, regardless of who is ‘right’ or not.

 An Actual ERD

-In SQL Developer Data Modeler I can forward engineer a Relational Model to a Physical one (it’s on a right-click context menu.)
+In SQL Developer Data Modeler I can reverse engineer a Relational Model to a Logical one (it’s on a right-click context menu.)
 Once that’s done, THEN I have a list of Entities and Attributes AND the associated Entity Relationship Diagram.

 So what’s the big deal?